lep/jhcr/Readme.md

 sequence number.

 `jhcr` provides the following API.
-You can copy it into your map script to plase pjass and jhcr will fit with the correct version but it will also work if you don't provide those empty stub functions.
+You can copy it into your map script to please pjass and jhcr will fit with the correct version but it will also work if you don't provide those empty stub functions.

 ````